 If you have to earn money right now, I get that.
 In that case, take an hourly job at Home Depot, Starbucks, a cigar store, whatever, so that you can earn some money to keep the wolves at bay.
 But don’t jump at the first job in your field that you’re offered, because you may find out you don’t like it.
 And if you don’t like it, you won’t do it well.
-If you don’t do it well, you’ll either quit or get fired within 6-12 months.
+If you don’t do it well, you will quit or get fired within 6-12 months.
 I can almost guarantee you that.

 the point of the post

 Almost any decision made in the heat of the moment is a bad (at least not optimal) decision.
-Put some thought into it – like you did when you asked your spouse to marry you, or you agreed to buy that new car.
+So put some thought into it – like you did when you asked your spouse to marry you, or you agreed to buy that new car.
 Or when you last changed jobs, because the pay was much higher.